 The default option, printing from PDF is available for free to all ShippingEasy subscribers.
-It’s a great choice if you prefer to review labels before printing them or need to save them to a file in order to email to an offsite warehouse.
+It is a great choice if you prefer to review labels before printing them or need to save them to a file in order to email them to an offsite warehouse.

 For faster printing from PDF, consider setting up Google Cloud Printing.
 Learn more.

 Another option is ShippingEasy’s very own product.
 Keeping the streamlined printing process in mind, ShippingEasy created ConnectEasy, printing software exclusive to our customers.
 This program eliminates the extra steps in the printing process, sending your label information directly to your printer without having to open a PDF file in between.
 It also lets you skip the READY TO PRINT page when utilizing the Buy Labels button.
 Learn more about printing with ConnectEasy.